awslabs/time-addressable-media-store/README.md

 Currently Authorization is purely handled by which OAuth scopes are assigned to the App Client within Cognito.
 Creating a new client with only `tams-api/read` will result in "read only" access to the API.

+### Addtional Storage

+[Version 7](https://github.com/bbc/tams/releases/tag/7.0) of the TAMS API specification introduced new functionality that allows the client to choose between different "storage backends" where available.

+This solution deploys with a default storage backend using a dedicated S3 bucket.

+If desired, addtional S3 buckets can be deployed as separate TAMS storage backends.
+This is done by deploying separate Cloudformation Stacks with [this](storage_backend.yaml) template.
+It only takes a single parameter and that is the name of the main TAMS API stack.

+> **Note:** This template does NOT require the SAM cli to deploy it.
+It can be done directly in the Cloudformation Console or via any other Cloudformation create stack option.

 ## Architecture Diagram

 ![Architecture Diagram](docs/images/architecture.png)